jimsimon/easy_json/README.md

-# json_tokenizer
+# json_lexer
-A JSON tokenizer written in Dart.
+A JSON lexer written in Dart.